Psychotherapy Laboratory (RSLB)

 Restriction(s): Must be Rosemead Sch of Psychology; and Graduate Level or Doctoral Level.

-RSLB 705 - Brief Psychotherapies Credits 3
+RSLB 705 - Brief Psychodynamic Therapy Credits 3

 The course applies recent research and theory in contemporary brief psychodynamic therapies focusing on Time Limited Dynamic Therapy.
 The modality framework will be TLDP, but we will generally draw on attachment theory, affective-experiential processing, neuroscience, and relational psychoanalysis.
 We will address cultural and spiritual issues as they arise in the clinical work.
 Students will meet weekly with a T.A. for supervision and write up case reports.
 Grade Mode: A.